ghiscoding/Angular-Slickgrid/README.md

 |        7        |        11.x+        |

 ### Build Warnings (Angular 8+)
-You might get warnings about SlickGrid while doing a build, most of them are fine and the best way to fix this, is to simply remove/ignore the warnings, all you have to do is to add a file named `ngcc.config.js` in your project root (same location as the `angular.json` file) with the following content (you can also see this [commit](https://github.com/ghiscoding/angular-slickgrid-demos/commit/1fe8092bcd2e99ede5ab048f4a7ebe6254e4bee0) which fixes the Angular-Slickgrid-Demos prod build):
+You might get warnings about SlickGrid while doing a production build, most of them are fine and the best way to fix them, is to simply remove/ignore the warnings, all you have to do is to add a file named `ngcc.config.js` in your project root (same location as the `angular.json` file) with the following content (you can also see this [commit](https://github.com/ghiscoding/angular-slickgrid-demos/commit/1fe8092bcd2e99ede5ab048f4a7ebe6254e4bee0) which fixes the Angular-Slickgrid-Demos prod build):
 ```js
 module.exports = {
   packages: {